-- Thursday Island is the only remote community that provides surgery and birthing services, but it has a much higher birthing demand than Norfolk Island with over 100 births per year; - Norfolk Island and Christmas Island are the only remote communities to provide a full-time dental service; and - Norfolk Island has the highest percentage of people aged over 65.57
+- Thursday Island is the only remote community that provides surgery and birthing services, but it has a much higher birthing demand than Norfolk Island with over 100 births per year; - Norfolk Island is the only remote community to provide a full-time dental service; and - Norfolk Island has the highest percentage of people aged over 65.

-57 ABS Census 2016 and KPMG consultation.
+&lt;sup>56 ABS Census 2016 and KPMG consultation.